 Does it feel like facial redness just showed up overnight?
 It can be a frustrating and confusing experience that leads to self-consciousness.
-The truth is: More often than not, your facial redness didn’t just show up out of the blue.
-There’s normally a root cause to facial redness!
+More often than not, your facial redness didn’t just show up out of the blue.
 And getting to the bottom of it will help you develop an effective treatment plan that gets you feeling good in your skin again in no time.

 Facial redness can affect anyone, and it’s one of the most common complaints dermatologists address each year.
-So if you’re experiencing a red face, you’re not alone.
-Let’s uncover eight of the potential causes of facial redness, so you can best address this pesky skin concern:
+So if you’re experiencing persistent facial redness, flushing or other rosacea symptoms, you’re not alone.
+Let’s uncover eight of the potential causes of facial redness:

 8 Possible Causes of Facial Redness

 External environmental factors can trigger a rosacea flare.
 Hot or cold weather, wind, strenuous exercise, and physical exertion are all common environmental rosacea triggers.